 Journey Home Young Adult Can Help

-Journey Home Young Adult is a transitional living program for young women ages 18-23.
-This program addresses emotional, behavioral, and mental health disorders that young women may face.
+Journey Home Young Adult is a transitional living program for teens ages 18-23.
+This program addresses emotional, behavioral, and mental health disorders that teens may face.
 Common presenting problems include depression, anxiety, attachment issues, academic struggles, and low self-esteem.
-Journey Home creates an environment conducive to healing where young women can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
+Journey Home creates an environment conducive to healing where teens can learn healthy coping skills while becoming more well-equipped to launch into adulthood.
 Students leave this program feeling empowered, happy, and healthy.
 We can help your family today!